 Understand the Full Development Process Before You Get Started

 Before you get started on developing your film, it’s important to go through and understand each of the steps in advance.
 Damaging or ruining film your first time developing pictures is something you want to avoid, so make sure you’re prepared for each of the steps we’ll be going over.
-If you happen to see weird things on your negatives after developing the film, check out this guide to help you understand your film problemsOpens in a new tab. and how to fix it or, at least, prevent it in the future.
+If you happen to see weird things on your negatives after developing the film, check out this guide to help you understand your film problems and how to fix it or, at least, prevent it in the future.

 Some of these steps are somewhat time-sensitive.
 So, after you’ve gone over these instructions and make a dry run with a roll of blank film, make sure that you arrange your supplies in a way that makes it easy for you to progress between each stage of the process with the lights off or with your hands in a film changing bag.